 Theft is a common occurrence on college campuses.
-Oftentimes, this is due to the fact that theft is a crime of opportunity.
+Oftentimes, this is because theft is a crime of opportunity.
 Confined living arrangements, recreation facilities, and many open classrooms and laboratories provide thieves with effortless opportunities.
 Occupants of the residence halls often feel a sense of security and home atmosphere and become too trusting of their peers, while others leave classrooms and laboratories unlocked when not occupied for short periods of time.